ProtonMail/WebClients/README.md

->**⚠ If you use Windows plz follow this document before anything else [how to prepare Windows](https://github.com/ProtonMail/proton-shared/wiki/setup-windows)**
+>**⚠ If you use Windows, please follow this document first: [how to prepare Windows](https://github.com/ProtonMail/proton-shared/wiki/setup-windows)**